 In Python, the wrapping routines are:

-getTilesWrap(numTilings, memorySize, floats, wrapWidths, ints)
+getTilesWrap(numTilings, memorySize, floats, wrapWidths, ints)and

 loadTilesWrap(tiles, startingElement, numTilings, memorySize, floats, \